Sustainable Tourism

 • Assuming that tourism always harms the environment, and not seeing the benefits of well-managed sustainable tourism.

 • Misconception: 'Participating in learning just means turning up to class.'
-Correction: Active participation involves engaging in discussions, asking questions, and completing tasks, not just being physically present.
+Correction: While attendance is important, the qualification requires active engagement, such as asking questions, contributing to discussions, and completing tasks.

 Frequently Asked Questions